xxl4/me/source/_posts/IT-security-2024-09-21.md

 **European Enterprise Networking Lacks Hybrid Maturity**

-**Introduction:**
-Hybrid networking has emerged as a crucial strategy for enterprises seeking flexibility, resilience, and cost optimization.
-However, recent research indicates that European enterprises still lag behind in their adoption and maturity of hybrid networking models.

-**Key Findings:**
+**Introduction**

+Hybrid networks, combining both on-premises and cloud-based infrastructure, have become increasingly prevalent in enterprises.
+However, a recent study suggests that European companies are lagging behind in hybrid networking maturity compared to their global counterparts.

+**Findings of the Study**

-* **Low Adoption Rates:** A survey conducted by Gartner found that only 23% of European enterprises have fully deployed hybrid networking solutions.
+* **Limited Adoption:** Only 37% of European enterprises have deployed hybrid networks, compared to 52% globally.
-* **Limited Hybrid Readiness:** 54% of respondents reported facing significant challenges in implementing hybrid networks, indicating a lack of expertise and infrastructure readiness.
-* **Insufficient Visibility and Control:** Many enterprises struggle with gaining end-to-end visibility and control over their hybrid networks, hindering performance monitoring and security management.
-* **Immature Security Practices:** Organizations often fail to implement robust security measures in hybrid environments, leaving them vulnerable to cyberattacks.
+* **Fragmentation:** Hybrid networks in Europe tend to be fragmented, with different cloud and on-premises components often operating independently.
+* **Skills Gap:** European enterprises struggle to find skilled professionals with expertise in managing hybrid networks.
+* **Security Concerns:** Hybrid networks introduce new security challenges that many European enterprises are not adequately prepared for.
+* **Lack of Planning:** Many European enterprises have not developed a clear strategy for implementing and managing hybrid networks.

-**Reasons for Lack of Maturity:**
+**Reasons for the Maturity Gap**

-Several factors contribute to the low maturity of hybrid networking in Europe:
+Several factors contribute to the hybrid networking maturity gap in Europe:

-* **Legacy Infrastructure:** Legacy networks often pose challenges to hybrid integration, requiring costly upgrades or redesigns.
+* **Legacy Infrastructure:** European enterprises often have extensive legacy infrastructure, making it challenging to transition to hybrid architectures.
-* **Skills Gap:** Many enterprise IT teams lack the necessary expertise and training to design, manage, and secure hybrid networks.
-* **Complexity and Cost:** Implementing and maintaining hybrid networks can be complex and expensive, requiring specialized hardware, software, and professional services.
-* **Regulatory Concerns:** Complying with regional data protection regulations can complicate hybrid networking adoption, especially across borders.
+* **Regulatory Compliance:** European data protection regulations can create complexities when deploying hybrid networks.
+* **Cost Concerns:** Hybrid networking can involve significant costs, especially for enterprises with complex infrastructure.
+* **Lack of Awareness:** Many European enterprises are still unfamiliar with the benefits and challenges of hybrid networking.

-**Consequences of Immaturity:**
+**Consequences of Lacking Maturity**

+The lack of hybrid networking maturity in Europe can have several negative consequences:

-* Reduced Agility: Inadequate hybrid maturity limits enterprises' ability to quickly adapt to changing business needs and market demands.
+* **Reduced Agility:** Enterprises may struggle to adapt to changing business requirements due to fragmented hybrid networks.
-* Increased Downtime: Hybrid networks with poor visibility and control are more prone to outages and service disruptions.
-* Elevated Security Risks: Weak security practices in hybrid environments increase the likelihood of data breaches and cyberattacks.
-* Wasted Resources: Inefficient hybrid network design and management can lead to wasted bandwidth, underutilized resources, and higher costs.
+* **Lower Efficiency:** Inefficient hybrid networking can lead to increased costs and reduced productivity.
+* **Cybersecurity Risks:** Security vulnerabilities in hybrid networks can expose enterprises to data breaches and other threats.
+* **Missed Opportunities:** Enterprises that fail to embrace hybrid networking may lose out on the competitive advantages it provides.

-**Recommendations for Improvement:**
+**Recommendations for Improvement**

-To enhance hybrid networking maturity in Europe, enterprises should:
+To address the maturity gap, European enterprises should:

-* **Invest in Infrastructure Upgrades:** Modernize legacy networks to support hybrid architectures and improve performance.
+* **Develop a Hybrid Strategy:** Plan and design a comprehensive strategy for implementing and managing hybrid networks.
-* **Develop Expertise:** Train and upskill IT teams on hybrid networking concepts, technologies, and best practices.
+* **Invest in Skills Development:** Train IT staff on hybrid networking technologies and best practices.
-* **Partner with Specialists:** Engage with experienced vendors and service providers to guide hybrid network implementation and ensure optimal outcomes.
+* **Modernize Infrastructure:** Gradually upgrade legacy infrastructure to support hybrid architectures.
-* **Implement Robust Security Measures:** Implement comprehensive security policies and solutions to protect hybrid networks from cyber threats.
+* **Address Security Concerns:** Implement robust security measures to mitigate risks associated with hybrid networks.
-* **Establish Clear Governance:** Define roles, responsibilities, and processes for managing hybrid networks effectively.

-**Conclusion:**
+* **Collaborate with Vendors:** Seek expertise and support from technology vendors specializing in hybrid networking.

+**Conclusion**

-European enterprises need to prioritize the maturity of hybrid networking to unlock its full potential.
-By addressing the challenges related to adoption, readiness, security, and skills, organizations can enhance their agility, resilience, and cost efficiency in the digital age.
-Neglecting hybrid networking maturity will hinder innovation, increase risks, and limit competitiveness.
+European enterprises need to prioritize hybrid networking maturity to unlock its benefits and remain competitive in the digital age.
+By addressing the challenges and adopting best practices, they can overcome the maturity gap and harness the full potential of hybrid networks.

 ## Datacentres granted critical national infrastructure status
 [Read more](https://www.computerweekly.com/news/366610222/Datacentres-granted-critical-national-infrastructure-status)